What is Cremation?

 Why choose us?

-- Once we pick up your loved one they never leave our care.
+- Once we pick up your loved one they always remain under our care.
 This allows us to control every aspect of the process and ensure that your loved one is treated with the utmost care, respect and dignity throughout the entire process.

 - We have our crematory on premises and all under one roof within our facility.
 Because of this, we are able to process the cremation and quickly return to the cremated remains to you.